TankaJahari/cyclistic.charliesun/README.md

 ### Get casual users to think about using Cyclistic for commuting more, with a focus on electric bikes.

  - The data for casual users showed that many may already be using Cyclistic to commute *from*, but not *to* work.
-This could be for many reasons, but a logical guess would be that they are in a hurry to get to work, or don't want to show up sweaty and out of breath in business attire, thus opt for traditional modes of transportation.
+This could be for many reasons, but a logical guess is that they are in a hurry to get to work, or don't want to show up sweaty and out of breath in business attire, thus opt for traditional modes of transportation.
 Since casual users showed a high usage rate of electric bikes, we could specifically market using electric bikes to get to work.
 Electric bikes are a great option for users wanting to fit in some exercise on the way to work while not exerting too much energy.

  - Create/use referral incentives.
 Since many annual members use Cyclistic to commute, they may have colleagues and co-workers who use the service casually, that could be converted into annual members by seeing Cyclistic as an option for commuting.
 For example, a free half or quarter year of membership for both users if the new user signs up for an annual membership.